Garbhanga Wildlife Sanctuary: Etymology

 The origin of wildlife sanctuary's name is unclear.
 However, some believe that the name comes from the Karbi people, who came from the Markang area of Sonapur and eventually entered the hilly forest for Jhum cultivation.

 Garbhanga was declared a wildlife sanctuary by the second secretary to the government of Assam, Mr G.T.
 Lloyd.
 He was under the supervision of Major Briggs, who surveyed the forest in 1862.

 Brief boundary description

 The Garbhanga Wildlife Sanctuary is surrounded by Guwahati City and Dipor Bill in the South, the Meghalayan ranges on the east and north, and Rani Range on the west.

 North

 The northern boundary starts at BSF headquarters near the VIP Road, then runs along the foothills of Matia, Chakradeo, Dipor Bil, Mahua Para, Pamohi, and Mainakhurung up to Paschdhora River, which is the common boundary between Garbhanga Reserve Forest and Rani Reserve Forest.
-From there, the boundary runs along Phalbama, Nawagaon, and Nalapara, up to Lokhara Village and to the Siva Temple, which is situated in the northeast corner.
+From there, the boundary runs along Phalbama, Nawagaon, and Nalapara, up to Lokhara Village and to the Bhimeswar Dham Siva Temple, which is situated in the northeast corner.